 It’s Halloween, the spookiest party of the year.
-For the day, your house should be ready to welcome scary ghosts, ghouls, and goblins.
-Frightening adornments and trick-or-treating are some of the important fun-filled activities that are enjoyed by families on October 31st.
+For this spookiest day of the year, your house should be ready to welcome scary ghosts, ghouls, and goblins.
+Frightening adornments and trick-or-treating are some of the important activities that are enjoyed by families on October 31st.

-Leaving all things aside, what you’ll be going to serve to your unearthly friends on the All Hallows’ Eve?
+Leaving all things aside, what you’ll be going to serve to your unearthly friends on All Hallows’ Eve?
 Obviously, the food must be stuffed with horror and creepiness.
-However, if you don’t have time to prepare a full course meal, then here are a few super easy Halloween party food ideas that you can whip up quickly at the last moment.
+However, if you don’t have time to prepare a full course meal, here we have listed some easy kid-friendly Halloween treats that you can whip up quickly at the last moment.

 These black cat cookies are easy to make and kids will love them.
 If you don’t have much time and aren’t into baking, it is the right recipe for you.
 You just need a few Oreo cookies and colored frostings to turn them into black cat treats.
 It is surely a frightening yet fun food hack.
 Full recipe at Moments with Mandi.

 Create a mummy-like appearance by wrapping white-colored tape or gauge bandage around a tetra-pack of juice or other food boxes.
 Add creepy googly eyes to intensify the effect.

 If you’re a good baker, you can easily create yummy cupcakes for your guests.
 If you’re making this for Halloween, you can decorate the cookies with cream to add a ghostly charm.
 You can also draw faces on the cream you have layered on the cupcake.
 Full recipe at Our Family of Seven.